dunkbing/expense/README.md

 ## Introduction

-Expense.fyi is an open-source application to effortlessly track and manage your incomes, expenses, investments, and subscriptions.
+Quanlychitieu.fun is an open-source application to effortlessly track and manage your incomes, expenses, investments, and subscriptions.

 ## Tech Stack